dondi/GRNsight/documents/SDF/CMSI_402/spring_2018/SoftwareRequirementsSpecification.md

 5.3.1.2 The web client shall take no more than 10 seconds to draw the processed data.

+5.3.1.3 The alternate graph layouts shall take no more than 0.5 seconds to rearrange the graph.

 ## 5.4 Environment Requirements
 ### 5.4.1 Development